The Truth About !important

 I won’t explain the intricacies of !important

 , either.
 Not here.
-My favorite Harry, for example, attempts so already, sharing some of the issues, and what we can do instead, and likewise does Chris Coyier.
+Harry Roberts, for example, attempts so already, sharing some of the issues, and what we can do instead, and likewise does Chris Coyier.
 I normally buy myself time by advising not to use !important

 too liberally, and all the time.
 But the point of this post is simply to, once and for all, establish that: